data61/clkhash/docs/devops.rst

 The build pipeline is described by the script `azurePipeline.yml` which is using resources from the folder `.azurePipeline`.
-Mainly, a number of builds and tests are started for different version of python and system architecture.
+Mainly, `mypy` is run for type checking and a number of builds and tests are started for different version of python and system architecture.
 Only the packages created with ``Python 3.7`` and the ``x86`` architecture are then published (in Azure).